Energy modeling: Model types

 Models may be limited in scope to the electricity sector or they may attempt to cover an energy system in its entirety (see below).

 Most energy models are used for scenario analysis.
 A scenario is a coherent set of assumptions about a possible system.
 New scenarios are tested against a baseline scenario – normally business-as-usual (BAU) – and the differences in outcome noted.

 The time horizon of the model is an important consideration.
 Single-year models – set in either the present or the future (say 2050) – assume a non-evolving capital structure and focus instead on the operational dynamics of the system.
 Single-year models normally embed considerable temporal (typically hourly resolution) and technical detail (such as individual generation plant and transmissions lines).
 Long-range models – cast over one or more decades (from the present until say 2050) – attempt to encapsulate the structural evolution of the system and are used to investigate capacity expansion and energy system transition issues.

 Models often use mathematical optimization to solve for redundancy in the specification of the system.
 Some of the techniques used derive from operations research.
 Most rely on linear programming (including mixed-integer programming), although some use nonlinear programming.
 Solvers may use classical or genetic optimisation, such as CMA-ES.
 Models may be recursive-dynamic, solving sequentially for each time interval, and thus evolving through time.
 Or they may be framed as a single forward-looking intertemporal problem, and thereby assume perfect foresight.
+Open-source energy models are increasingly used to enhance transparency and collaboration, allowing diverse stakeholders to contribute to and validate model development.
 Single-year engineering-based models usually attempt to minimize the short-run financial cost, while single-year market-based models use optimization to determine market clearing.
 Long-range models, usually spanning decades, attempt to minimize both the short and long-run costs as a single intertemporal problem.